Yuhsak/machine.learning/README.md

 const perceptron = new Perceptron({
 	epoch: 500, // optional, default to 1000
 	eta: 0.2, // optional, default to 0.1
-	vias: 2, // optional, default to 1
+	bias: 2, // optional, default to 1
 })

 // you can make chain